Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Results and Discussion

-In B2 (Mg$_{0.75}$Fe$_{0.25}$)O, a three-dimensional network of corner-sharing FeO$_8$ is formed (Fig.~\ref{Fig:structure}), which suppresses the rhombohedral distortion and stabilizes the cubic B2 structure (Fig.~\ref{Fig:PDOSx25}).
-While the LS state can be obtained throughout 0.2--1.8 TPa, the IS state undergoes a magnetic collapse: The total magnetization $M$ decreases from $2\mu_{B}$/Fe to $0$ in the interval of $0.6 < P < 1.1$ TPa; for $P > 1.1$ TPa, only the LS state ($M=0$) can be obtained [Fig.~\ref{Fig:PDOSx25}(a)].
-Over the course of magnetic collapse, B2 (Mg$_{0.75}$Fe$_{0.25}$)O remains dynamically stable [Figs.~\ref{Fig:PDOSx25}(b)--\ref{Fig:PDOSx25}(d)], and the $t_{2g}$ band in the spin-up/down channel is shifted upward/downward [Figs.~\ref{Fig:PDOSx25}(e)--\ref{Fig:PDOSx25}(g)]: Before the magnetic collapse ($M=2\mu_{B}$/Fe), the spin-up $t_{2g}$ band spans across $E_{F}$ ($\equiv 0$ eV) while the spin-down $t_{2g}$ band lies above $E_{F}$ [Fig.~\ref{Fig:PDOSx25}(e)]; when the magnetic collapse completes ($M=0$, LS state), the $t_{2g}$ bands in both spin channels align and span across $E_{F}$ [Fig.~\ref{Fig:PDOSx25}(g)].
+When the Fe concentration increases to $x=0.25$, a three-dimensional (3D) network of corner-sharing FeO$_{8}$ cubes is formed in B2 (Mg$_{0.75}$Fe$_{0.25}$)O (Fig.~\ref{Fig:structure}f), while for $x \leq 0.125$, the FeO$_{8}$ polyhedra are isolated/unconnected (Fig.~\ref{Fig:structure}c).
+For isolated FeO$_{8}$ polyhedra, rhombohedral distortion is allowed and favored, as observed in rB2 (Mg$_{0.875}$Fe$_{0.125}$)O (Fig.~\ref{Fig:PDOSx125}).
+In contrast, connectivity of the 3D FeO$_{8}$ network in B2 (Mg$_{0.75}$Fe$_{0.25}$)O suppresses the rhombohedral distortion and further stabilizes the cubic structure: Starting the structural optimization with rhombohedrally compressed/elongated rB2 IS/LS (Mg$_{0.75}$Fe$_{0.25}$)O, the crystal structure and FeO$_{8}$ polyhedra resume cubic symmetry within a few steps.
+Within LDA+$U_{sc}$, the LS state of cubic B2 (Mg$_{0.75}$Fe$_{0.25}$)O can be obtained throughout 0.2--1.8 TPa, while the IS state can only be obtained at $P < 1.1$ TPa and is subject to magnetic collapse: The total magnetization ($M$) decreases from $2\mu_{B}$/Fe to $0$ in the region of $0.6 < P < 1.1$ TPa and vanishes at $P > 1.1$ TPa (Fig.~\ref{Fig:PDOSx25}a).
+(Note: For $x=0.125$, the IS state retains $M=2\mu_{B}$/Fe up to $1.8$ TPa.)
+Regardless of the spin state and magnetization, cubic B2 (Mg$_{0.75}$Fe$_{0.25}$)O is dynamically stable with no soft phonon mode, even during the magnetic collapse (Fig.~\ref{Fig:PDOSx25}b--d).
+With FeO$_{8}$ cubes ($O_{h}$ symmetry), cubic B2 (Mg$_{0.75}$Fe$_{0.25}$)O and (Mg$_{0.875}$Fe$_{0.125}$)O have the same $3d$ orbital occupations and similar electronic structures.
+For cubic B2 IS (Mg$_{0.75}$Fe$_{0.25}$)O with $M=2\mu_{B}$/Fe (before the magnetic collapse), the spin-up $t_{2g}$ band spans across the Fermi energy ($0$ eV) while the spin-down $t_{2g}$ band lies above the Fermi energy (Fig.~\ref{Fig:PDOSx25}e), showing the same characteristic as cubic B2 IS (Mg$_{0.875}$Fe$_{0.125}$)O (Fig.~\ref{Fig:PDOSx125cubic}e).
+Likewise, for cubic B2 LS (Mg$_{0.75}$Fe$_{0.25}$)O (Fig.~\ref{Fig:PDOSx25}g) and (Mg$_{0.875}$Fe$_{0.125}$)O (Fig.~\ref{Fig:PDOSx125cubic}j), the $t_{2g}$ bands in both spin channels align, spanning across the Fermi energy.
+During the magnetic collapse ($0 < M <$ 2$\mu_{B}$/Fe), the $t_{2g}$ bands in the spin-up and spin-down channels are shifted upward and downward, respectively (Fig.~\ref{Fig:PDOSx25}f).